 - Use commercial computing: A standard Microsoft Surface Pro gives easy touch-screen operation and built-in disk space to record demo and student videos.
 The Surface is mounted in a steel case on a flexible arm.
 The arm allows the instructor to easily position the computer away from the arc spatter.

 The simple software controls use big buttons for touch-screen control.

 You can use a simple big-screen like the TV on a stand like Manchester CC, or can go all out with 4 screens overhead like Blackhawk Technical College did:

 Through the testing, we learned to avoid adding work to the very busy days of the instructor.
 Wherever possible, the system automatically handles things allowing the instructor to instruct.

-The system automatically records the demo welds so they are all available to replay to answer questions or point out interesting details.
-The volts and amps are recorded along with the video so the graphs are recreated on playback – the same as it looked live.
+The system automatically records the demo welds so they are all available for replay to answer questions or point out interesting details.
+The amps are recorded along with the video so the graph is redrawn on playback – the same as it looked live.

 In addition to recording automatically, the system automatically erases old videos when space gets low.
 The instructor just welds, day after day, and the system takes care of things.

-Of course, you’ll want to save some videos from erasure, those perfect demos as well as instructive mistakes.
-The systems let you mark these as ‘KEEP” and they are added to the “Keep” directory where they will never be deleted.
+Of course, you’ll want to save some videos from erasure, those perfect demos as well as memorable mistakes.
+Just mark these as ‘KEEP” and they move to the “Keep” directory where they will never be deleted.